ahmedmeddhatt/Modular-eccomerce-purchase/README.md

     - Retrieve all the payments.

 23. **GET /api/payment/payment-details/:paymentId**
-    - Retrieve the payment, order, customer details for a specific transaction.
+    - Retrieve the payment, order, user details for a specific transaction.

 24. **POST /api/payment/buy**
     - Process payment for a specific order.